Hadelany/sorting_algorithms/README.md

 - Write a function that sorts an array of integers in ascending order using the Quick sort algorithm

 ### 12. Dealer
-- Write a function that sorts a deck of cards.
+- Write a function that sorts a deck of cards..